Kotlin/kotlinx.serialization/docs/formats.md

 to the latter, which means that a map's or array's number of elements is not encoded, but instead a terminating byte is appended after the last element.
 Definite length encoding, on the other hand, omits this terminating byte, but instead prepends number of elements to the contents of a map or array.
-The `writeDefiniteLengths` configuration switch allows for toggling between the two modes of encoding.
+The `useDefiniteLengthEncoding` configuration switch allows for toggling between the two modes of encoding.

 ### Tags and Labels